Home > Neurology > ECTRIMS 2024 > Treatment: Strategies > First-line moderate-efficacy DMTs show similar efficacy

 ECTRIMS 2024

-A Spanish retrospective observational study compared the effectiveness and persistence of fist-line, moderately effective disease-modifying therapies (DMT): injectable drugs, dimethyl furamate, and teriflunomide.
+A Spanish retrospective observational study compared the effectiveness and persistence of first-line, moderately effective disease-modifying treatments (DMTs): injectable drugs, dimethyl fumarate, and teriflunomide.
 No difference in effectiveness was observed.
 However, injectable drugs were associated with a higher discontinuation rate and lower persistence.

-No head-to-head trials have been conducted comparing the efficacy and persistence of injectable drugs, dimethyl furamate, and teriflunomide, all approved for the first-line treatment of MS. Thus, Dr Clara López-Caneda (Hospital Alvaro Cunqueiro, Spain) and colleagues conducted a retrospective observational study to evaluate the relative effectiveness and persistence of these drugs in a real-world setting.
+No head-to-head trials have been conducted comparing injectable drugs, dimethyl fumarate, and teriflunomide, all approved for the first-line treatment of MS. Thus, Dr Clara López-Caneda (Hospital Alvaro Cunqueiro, Spain) and colleagues conducted a retrospective observational study to evaluate the relative effectiveness and persistence of these drugs in a real-world setting [1].

 Copyright ©2024 Medicom Medical Publishers